ccnmtl/mediathread/lti_auth/README.md

 4. Fill in the Key Name as Mediathread, as well as an admin email for Owner Email.
 5. Click Save

+Once the LTI Registration and the Developer Key are in place, you can add this LTI App to a course.

+1. Navigate to a course in Canvas, and go to Settings.
+2. Click the Apps tab, and click the "+ App" button to add a new app.
+3. Under Configuration Type, select "By Client ID".
+4. For the Client ID, input the ID of the Developer Key you created, which should look something like "10000000000018".
+5. Click Submit.

+The Mediathread LTI app should now be installed in this course.
+You can click on the gear icon, then Placements to see app placements.
+The "Course Navigation" placement should be active, and this is adds a "Mediathread" menu item in the course sidebar.
+Click on Mediathread in the sidebar to load Mediathread's LTI Landing page from within Canvas.